HL7/bser/input/pagecontent/adaptation_for_additional_referral_use_cases.md

 ### Additional Referral Use Cases

 The BSeR IG describes the information needs of six specific bi-directional referral use cases.
 However, the guide can be easily adapted to accommodate additional referral use cases or updates to the current use cases.
-Each referral use case is composed of two sets of resources, one for the referral request (information needed for the referral recipient) and the other for the referral feedback (information for closing the loop with the referral initiator).
+Each referral use case is composed of two sets of resources, one for the referral request (information needed for the referral recipient) and the other for the referral feedback (enabling the referral initiator to receive updates on the patient's status and outcomes after the referral has been completed).
 These resources can include patient and provider demographics, patient consent, insurance coverage, and supporting clinical information.

 While some of the data such as patient and provider demographics are common across all scenarios, other requirements differ between use cases.
 In order to not restrict this guide to any one set of use cases, it has been designed to be extensible.